 "Dean- we don't even know what it is-"

 "Yes we do.
-Spirit...or creepy Pet Cemetary Indian, chill dude."
+Spirit...or creepy Pet Cemetery Native, chill dude."
 Dean stared at Sam hard, decision made.

-"Dean-" Sam's body was tense, frantic to push the dictatorship and get Dean to listen to him this was a truly shitty idea.
+"Dean-" Sam's body was tense, frantic to push at the Dean-dictatorship and get his brother to listen to him, that this was a truly shitty idea.

 "What?
 You did some research, we've got a game plan."